dangets/presentations/thrust_intro/slides.md

 So what do STL iterators give us?  **Flexibility!**

-Iterating through vectors isn't that impressive, but the _exact same_ logic will work for containers that aren't contiguous in memory (list, map, set, ...)
+Iterating through vectors isn't that impressive, but the _exact same_ logic will work for containers that aren't contiguous in memory.
+`(list, map, set, ...)`

-You can also build iterators that aren't part of any container at all.
+You can also create iterators that aren't part of any memory-backed container at all.

-Counting iterators can take a single number and will keep returning a never ending set of numbers.
+- Counting iterators take a single number and can keep returning a never ending incrementing set of numbers.
+- Constant iterators take a single number and can keep returning that same number forever.

-...but let's keep sticking with vectors for now.
+...but let's keep sticking with `vector`s for now.

 ---

 STL algorithms
 ==============

-OK, we have some generic "begin" and "end" to our collections as well as a way to iterate from one end to the other.
+OK, we have a generic "begin" and "end" to our collections as well as a way to iterate from one end to the other.

 Here's where smart people came up with the idea of building generic